Hrithik06/Hrithik06/README.md

-### Hi there 👋, I'm Hrithik.

 👋 Hi there!
-I'm [Your Name], a Front End Developer with a passion for building elegant and intuitive user interfaces.
+I'm Hrithik, a Front End Developer with a passion for building elegant and intuitive user interfaces.
 I'm currently learning ReactJS and Java and exploring their potential to create scalable and performant web applications.

 ☁️ I'm also passionate about cloud technology and how it can be leveraged to develop and deploy modern applications.
 I have hands-on experience with various cloud platforms like AWS, Azure, and I'm excited to learn more about cloud-native architectures and serverless computing.